 In October 2004, a subsidiary of Vitas Healthcare Corporation ("Vitas") entered into a pharmacy services agreement with Omnicare, pursuant to which Omnicare provides specified pharmacy services for Vitas and its hospice patients in geographical areas served by both Vitas and Omnicare.
 The agreement had an initial term of three years and renews automatically thereafter for one-year terms.
 Either party may cancel the agreement at the end of any term by giving written notice at least 90 days prior to the end of the term.
 In June 2004, Vitas entered into a pharmacy services agreement with excelleRx.
 The agreement had an initial term of one year and automatically renews unless either party provides a 90-day written notice of non-renewal.
 After June 2004, Omnicare acquired excelleRx.
-During 2011, Vitas made purchases of \$39.4 million from Omnicare under these two agreements.
+During 2012, Vitas made purchases of \$40.9 million from Omnicare under these two agreements.

-In connection with the August 2001 sale of assets of the Company's former subsidiary, Cadre Computer Resources, Inc., to Cadre Computer Resources Co. ("Cadre Computer"), Cadre Computer subleases 7,800 square feet of office space from the Company at a rate of \$17.81 per square foot plus operating costs.
-The lease ends April 30, 2016, with either party able to terminate on six month's notice after April 30, 2007.
+In connection with the August 2001 sale of assets of the Company's former subsidiary, Cadre Computer Resources, Inc., to Cadre Computer Resources Co. ("Cadre Computer"), Cadre Computer subleased 7,800 square feet of office space from the Company at a rate of \$17.81 per square foot plus operating costs until September 2012 when the lease terminated.
 Messrs.
 McNamara and Williams and Ms. Laney serve as directors of Cadre Computer.
 Ms. Laney, who is chairman and Chief Executive Officer of Cadre Computer, also has a majority ownership interest in Cadre Computer.